MariaMasood-1/Dogecoin_Prediction_Final_Project/README.md

 print(“X.shape”, X.shape, “Y.shape”, Y.shape)
 ```

-Awesome!
-We’re now going to have to create a class for our Machine Learning model, this is the fun stuff!
+We’re now going to have to create a class for our Machine Learning model.
 Let’s start off by creating a class called BaselineModel, then define a function with the following code: <br>
 ```Python
 #creating a class for our Machine Learning model
 class BaselineModel: